9.4.2023

 • An extract from the commercial register and a UID number.

-• Social security number (if you are a sole proprietorship, partnership, association or foundation).
+• Social Security Number (if you are a sole proprietorship, partnership, association, or foundation).

-You can access online registration here.
+You can access the online registration form here.

 How much does Swiss VAT cost? πŸ’Έ

 The standard Swiss VAT rate is 7.7%.
 A special rate of 3.7% applies to accommodation services such as hotels and Airbnbs until the end of 2027.
-A reduced rate of 2.5% applies to certain categories, including foodstuffs, livestock, poultry, fish, seeds, live plants, medicines and certain media services. πŸŽπŸ¨πŸ“š
+A reduced rate of 2.5% applies to certain categories, including foodstuffs, livestock, poultry, fish, seeds, live plants, medicines, and certain media services. πŸŽπŸ¨πŸ“š

 When do I have to pay my VAT to the Swiss government? 🏦